 specifications for equipment meet TWC-VR standards.

-TTI follows up by email to resolve issues and to give confirmation to proceed.
 TTI reviews submitted electronically through the TTI-TWC website are immediately acknowledged by TTI via email to the individual submitting the review.
 The process can take up to 10 business days after receipt of all appropriate documents submitted electronically through the TTI-TWC website.
-TTI addresses pricing issues with providers and sends the corrected form to the individual submitting VR3408.
+TTI reviews documentation and sends a review letter to the VR counselor.
+PSART or the ATS addresses any findings by TTI with providers and sends the corrected VR3408 to TTI.

 Before issuing the service authorization for the modification, verify that the vehicle purchased is the same vehicle described in the submitted packet.